 Michelle Elvy is an editor whose experience varies from very short fiction to novel-length manuscripts.
 She works as a mentor and private tutor with a range of writers.

-Most recently, Michelle has edited one memoir about spiritual renewal and another about inward change brought about by travel to faraway worlds, a short story collection, a series of young adult adventure novels, an assortment of articles translated from German to English, flash fiction (on a daily basis), an Aotearoa novella and a post-post-modern absurdist deconstructionist novel with an identity crisis.
+Most recently, Michelle has edited work in the category of memoir, novel and short story, as well as a haibun collection, several series of young adult adventure novels, an assortment of articles translated from German to English, flash fiction (on a daily basis), an Aotearoa novella and a post-post-modern absurdist deconstructionist novel with an identity crisis.

 Michelle Elvy is founding editor/co-ordinator of New Zealand’s literary journal Flash Frontier: An Adventure in Short Fiction and National Flash Fiction Day.
 She is also fiction editor at the international journal for poetry and flash Blue Five Notebook.
 She is Assistant Editor for the Best Small Fictions series, which features some of the world’s best short short fiction annually (guest editors include Robert Olen Butler 2015, Stuart Dybeck 2016, Amy Hempel 2017; series editor is Tara L. Masih).
 She is currently editing, with Frankie McMillan and James Norcliffe, an anthology of compressed writing in New Zealand (forthcoming, Canterbury University Press 2018).
 Past editing projects have included working on the editing teams of Flash Fiction International, eds.
 James Thomas, Robert Shapard and Christopher Merrill (W.W.
 Norton) and a book for offshore adventuring families, Voyaging with Kids (L&L Pardey).
 She served as editor at Awkword Paper Cut 2013-14, has guest edited at Smokelong Quarterly and has judged numerous competitions, including short story, flash fiction, collaborations and poetry — most recently (March-June 2016) for the Bath Flash Fiction Award.
 Michelle teaches editing, grammar, flash fiction and advanced writing (other projects listed here).